byu-oit/kotlin-uapi/docs/content/_reference/maven-artifacts.md

 ---
-title: Installation
+title: Maven Artifacts
-order: 1
+order: -1
 ---

-# Installation
+# Maven Artifacts

 All artifacts are available in the BYU Maven repository.

-# Requirements

 The UAPI runtime requires Java 8 or later.

-# Artifacts

 ## Bill of Materials